LucasiBai/LucasiBai/README.md

 <h1>print("Hi devs!
 I'm Lucas 👋")</h1>

-<h4>A self-motivated Fullstack Web Developer passionate about the IT world🙌, eager for big opportunities to create solutions and innovations.
+<h4>A self-motivated Fullstack Web Developer passionate about the IT world🙌, eager for big opportunities to create solutions and innovations.<br>
-Currently creating apps with the strongest technologies💻, working especially with Python and Django, and their APIs libraries in BackEnd.
+Currently creating apps with the strongest technologies💻, working especially with Python and Django, and their APIs libraries in BackEnd👨‍💻.
 In addition I feel comfortable developing with HTML, CSS, JavaScript and ReactJs in FrontEnd.
 </h4>

 ```python